city_hall

 We want all residents to stay safe during extreme cold weather.
 Our public safety agencies put together a comprehensive set of safety tips for the winter season.

 When you know severely cold weather is coming, remember to take steps to prepare.
-Please also check on older adults, people with disabilities, and people experiencing homelessness, and take caution when using portable heating devices like space heaters.
+Please also check on older adults, people with disabilities, people with chronic illnesses, and people experiencing homelessness, and take caution when using portable heating devices like space heaters.

 Keep in mind